-- (a) Where an Eligible Employee has: - (i) given notice of the taking of a period of Long Parental Leave under subclause 50.3; and - the length of this period of Long Parental Leave as notified to the Employer is less than the Eligible Employee's available entitlement to Long Parental Leave; and - (iii) the Eligible Employee has commenced the period of Long Parental Leave, the Eligible Employee may apply to the Employer to extend the period of parental leave on one occasion.
+- (a) Where an Eligible Employee has: - (i) given notice of the taking of a period of Long Parental Leave under subclause 50.3; and - (ii) the length of this period of Long Parental Leave as notified to the Employer is less than the Eligible Employee's available entitlement to Long Parental Leave; andhas commenced the period of Long Parental Leave; and - (iii) not taken a period of Flexible Parental Leave Unpaid;

+the Eligible Employee may extend the period of parental leave on one occasion.
 Any extension is to be notified as soon as possible but no less than four weeks prior to the commencement of the changed arrangements.
-Nothing in this clause detracts from the basic entitlement in subclause 50.3 or subclause 50.11.
+Nothing in this clause detracts from the basic entitlement in subclause 50.3 or subclause 50.14.